kurapica/PLoop/README.md

 Each(self, name, ...)                    |if the `element[name]` is the element's method(function), the object method will be called with those ... argument, otherwise `element[name] = ...` will be used
 First(self, func, ...)                   |pass the element with ... into the function, if the return value is non-false, return the current element
-First(self)                              |return the first element if existed FirstOrDefault(self, default, func, ...) |pass the element with ... into the function, if any return value is non-false, return the current element, otherwise return the default value
-FirstOrDefault(self, default)            |return the first element if existed, otherwise return the default value Reduce(self, func[, init])               |used to combine the elements, you can find the example in the above ToList(self[, listtype])                 |save the elements into a new list type object, the default listtype is the **List**
+First(self)                              |return the first element if existed Last(self, func, ...)                    |return the last element that match the func Last(self)                               |return the last element Reduce(self, func[, init])               |used to combine the elements, you can find the example in the above ToList(self[, listtype])                 |save the elements into a new list type object, the default listtype is the **List**